 Resource fees cover the costs of the workbooks and printed materials for the UoCs.
 Resource Fees will range from $5 to $18 per UoC according to the student’s and UoC requirements as determined by NAM Training.
 Resource Fees are calculated as follows:

 As an example, this qualification has an average total of 320 nominal hours, therefore Course Fees if all UoCs were started and finished inside one year in 2019 would be calculated as follows: 320 x $3.25 = $1040.00, plus applicable Resource Fees

 NAM Training’s standard enrolment term for a novice is 16 months; therefore most commonly the fees would be spread over this term.

-Part RPL/part training and assessment
+Part RPL/part training and assessment, or full RPL

 Privately funded course fees